ndalezios/owasp-cheat-sheet/06_session_management_testing.md

 In the password recovery entry point, the user could be requested to provide username, email etc. \
 The session might populate these values

+## Testing for Reflected Cross Site Scripting
+It is not persistent and only impacts users who open a maliciously crafted link. \
+Unvalidated input is sent through requests back to the client.
+Attacker creates and tests an offending URI (social engineering).
+Attacker's code is usually in Javascript.
+Commot attacks install key loggers, steal victim cookies, steal clipboard content, change page content etc.

+In some case